monoteba/maya-tweener/README.md

 The toolbar and preset button can be shown or hidden for a smaller window.

 Keys can automatically use the _special tick color_.
 This applies to both new and existing keys.
-Caution: Key colors cannot currently be undone!
+Caution: Modifying key colors cannot currently be undone!
 Note also, that due to a limitation in Maya, the selected range in the Time Slider panel will be lost when modifying the key color.

 <p align="center">
 <img src="images/tweener-options.png" width="50%" height="auto">